tylerharter/cs320/f20/p5/README.md

 copy of this `IP2LOCATION-LITE-DB1.CSV.ZIP` file to GitHub for you to manually download.

+Note that although IP2Location calls this their "LITE IP-COUNTRY Database", it's more accurately a regional database: there are sometimes multiple entries for the same country.

-One weird thing about this dataset is that regular IP address, like `"34.67.75.25"`, get converted to integers, like `574835481`.
+Another weird thing about this dataset is that regular IP address, like `"34.67.75.25"`, get converted to integers, like `574835481`.
 Rather than dive into the details around this, consider adapting the following, with citation, of course!